kamalasaurus/color-temperature-wheel/README.md

 rainbow.
 As such every temperature relationship on the natural rainbow can be substituted in whole or in part with a corresponding shade of purple.

+## License

+The content of this project itself is licensed under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/), and the underlying source code used to format and display that content is licensed under the [MIT](https://opensource.org/licenses/MIT) license.